David-Myeonghan/_Node/readme.md

   - Register the file: 'ssh-add -K ~/.ssh/id_rsa' (no "-K" for Win and Linux) '~/.ssh.id_rsa': providing the path of rsa key.

+- Register 'SSH and GPG keys' in Github settings, After setting SSH keys in your local machine and making Github repository in Github.
+  - Doing once is enough for all of the future projects -'new SSH key' for title
+  - contents of public key file for contents
+  - Print the public key file using 'cat ~/.ssh/id_rsa.pub'

+  - Test the connection: 'ssh -T git@github.com'